OctopusDeploy/docs/src/shared-content/tenants/tenants-create-tenant.include.md

    ![](/docs/shared-content/tenants/images/blank-or-clone-tenant.png)
    :::

-3. Enter the name you want to use for the tenant and click the **SAVE** button:
+3. Enter the name you want to use for the tenant and click the **Save** button:

    :::figure
     ![](/docs/shared-content/tenants/images/creating-new-tenant.png)